Chart Color Schemes

 Morwell is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Morwell, as per the latest Census evaluation, 86.0% of dwellings were houses with the remaining 14.0% comprising semi-detached homes, apartments, and other types.
-This is compared to Regional Victoria's figures of 90.1% houses and 9.9% other dwellings.
-Home ownership in Morwell stood at 38.7%, with mortgaged properties at 26.2% and rented ones at 35.0%.
-The median monthly mortgage repayment was $953, significantly lower than Regional Victoria's average of $1,430.
-Weekly rent median was $215 compared to Regional Victoria's $285.
-Nationally, Morwell's mortgage repayments were much lower than the Australian average of $1,863 and rents substantially below the national figure of $375.
+In Morwell, as per the latest Census, 86.0% of dwellings were houses, with the remaining 14.0% being semi-detached homes, apartments, and other dwelling types.
+In comparison, Regional Vic. had 90.1% houses and 9.9% other dwellings.
+Home ownership in Morwell stood at 38.7%, with mortgaged properties at 26.2% and rented dwellings at 35.0%.
+The median monthly mortgage repayment was $953, significantly lower than Regional Vic.'s average of $1,430.
+Weekly rent in Morwell was recorded at $215, compared to Regional Vic.'s $285.
+Nationally, Morwell's mortgage repayments were substantially lower than the Australian average of $1,863, and rents were significantly below the national figure of $375.

 Frequently Asked Questions - Housing